LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

   ![image](https://user-images.githubusercontent.com/69487009/155066793-85249e79-b72a-492c-96a3-48d5e5fe5c21.png)

 # Flashing a VBIOS
  This section is for people who have already tested their overclocks but still want that additional headroom.
 Flashing a VBIOS can be very helpful as it can increase power limits which can increase overclocking headroom.
-It can also be risky and can void the warranty.
+It can also be risky and will void the warranty.
  ## VBIOS Information
   * Ensure that the card of the new VBIOS you’re flashing from has the same power connectors as the card you’re flashing to (2x8 pin, 1x12 pin, etc).
   * Check the number of HDMI and DP ports of the new VBIOS and the card you’re flashing and make sure they match.
 Note that this is not a mandatory step but you may lose ports if they are different.